 - 1. Volunteers serve to enhance the school's ability to provide for the students' development and to benefit the school.
 They serve in a variety of capacities, which include, but are not limited to: School Advisory Council and Committees, Parent Association Board and Committees, annual auction committee, Art Literacy, classroom assistance to teachers, cafeteria/hot lunch program, room parents, field trip assistants, playground supervision, and other activities relating to the talents and gifts of the volunteer population. - 2.
 For reasons related to safety, as well as liability, preschool children, or other siblings regardless of age, may not accompany a parent while the parent volunteers for a school activity, e.g. in the classroom or on a field trip.
-This policy is designed not only to protect the integrity of the school activity, but also to assure accuracy of the volunteer work performed. - 3.
-Volunteers serving in the school will support and model the moral teachings of the Catholic Church and function faithfully within the mission and structures of the school, parish, and archdiocese with proper respect for those serving in ministries. - 4.
+This policy is designed not only to protect the integrity of the school activity, but also to assure accuracy of the volunteer work performed. - Volunteers may not photograph other people's children without their permission.
+Posting photos online of other people's children may create safety/privacy concerns and should not be done without the permission of the parent. - 4.
+Volunteers serving in the school will support and model the moral teachings of the Catholic Church and function faithfully within the mission and structures of the school, parish, and archdiocese with proper respect

+- for those serving in ministries. - 5.
 Volunteers work in a collaborative role with others, ministering to the development of the children and the school as an educational institution.
-Volunteers are asked to recognize confidentiality as a living principle and respect the dignity of those with whom they work and come into contact. - 5.
-Volunteers accept responsibility to use contacts made through the school in such a way so as not to disrupt the peace, order, and tranquility of the school community. - 6.
-Should volunteers come into conflict with school/parish related issues, it is

-- the responsibility of both to resolve the dispute through personal diplomacy and/or an executive decision by the school principal and/or the pastor of the parish. - 7.
-Any person who has a conflict with a school/parish volunteer outside of the boundaries of school/parish activities must settle that dispute without involving or using school/parish resources. - Certain categories of volunteers, for example classroom helpers and playground volunteers, will be required to attend a training meeting prior to service. - Notice: When parents sign the Tuition Payment Contract each year, it is an agreement to complete the required Volunteer Hours, comply with the tuition payment expectation, and "agree to abide by the Our Lady of the Lake Catholic School policies as stated in the Parent handbook, posted on the website http://oll.school
+Volunteers are asked to recognize confidentiality as a living principle and respect the dignity of those with whom they work and come into contact. - 6.
+Volunteers accept responsibility to use contacts made through the school in such a way so as not to disrupt the peace, order, and tranquility of the school community. - 7.
+Should volunteers come into conflict with school/parish related issues, it is the responsibility of both to resolve the dispute through personal diplomacy and/or an executive decision by the school principal and/or the pastor of the parish. - 8.
+Any person who has a conflict with a school/parish volunteer outside of the boundaries of school/parish activities must settle that dispute without involving or using school/parish resources. - Certain categories of volunteers, for example classroom helpers and playground volunteers, will be required to attend a training meeting prior to service. - 10.
+Notice: When parents sign the Tuition Payment Contract each year, it is an agreement to complete the required Volunteer Hours, comply with the tuition payment expectation, and "agree to abide by the Our Lady of the Lake Catholic School policies as stated in the Parent handbook, posted on the website http://oll.school

-XXII.
+XXIII.
 COMMUNICABLE DISEASES WAIVER